James Sykes Gamble

 James Sykes Gamble CIE FRS FLS (2 July 1847 – 16 October 1925) was an English botanist who specialized in the flora of the Indian sub-continent; he became Director of the British Imperial Forest School at Dehradun, and a Fellow of the Royal Society.

 Early life and education

 Gamble was born at Portland Place, London, the second son of Harpur Gamble, M.D., R.N. and Isabella.
-He completed his formal education at the Royal Naval School, New Cross, before going up to Oxford, where he attended Magdalen College, studying mathematics, at which he excelled, gaining a First in the Final Schools in 1868.
+He completed his formal education at the Royal Naval School, New Cross, before going up to Oxford, where he attended Magdalen College, studying mathematics, gaining a First in the Final Schools in 1868.
 In the same year, he sat for the Indian Civil Service examinations, and gained an appointment in the Indian Forest Department the following year.
 Gamble later studied at the École nationale des eaux et forêts, Nancy (1869-1871) where he gained an interest in taxonomy.